- To inspire our young musicians of all abilities to enjoy all aspects of music making

 - To promote the importance of communicating to an audience through performance

 - To nurture the musical interests of all students.

 - One full time music administrator

-- Twenty-seven peripatetic VMTs instrumental and vocal teaching staff
+- Twenty-six peripatetic VMTs instrumental and vocal teaching staff

 - Well-equipped classrooms with piano, interactive whiteboard, and relevant audio facilities.
 Each class has access to a range of classroom percussion equipment, guitars and keyboards.